jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

 ## The `adminlte:plugins` Command

-If you won't use the content delivery network (`CDN`) to include new plugins, then you are able to manage some optional plugins that already comes with the underlying **AdminLTE** package with the `php artisan adminlte:plugins` command.
+If you won't use a content delivery network (`CDN`) to include the extra plugins, you can manage them locally with the `php artisan adminlte:plugins` command.

+> [!Important]
+> AdminLTE v4 does not bundle any third party plugin any more (the AdminLTE v3 `plugins/` folder is gone).
+The plugins catalogue of this command now publishes the AdminLTE v4 recommended, jQuery free libraries from the `node_modules` folder of your project, so you have to install the related npm package first.
+When a package is missing, the command tells you the exact `npm i` command to run.
+The AdminLTE v3 plugin keys are still recognized and the command reports their v4 replacement.
 You can **list**, **install** or **remove** all the available plugins at once or some specifics plugins.
 It is recommended to first check which plugins are available by executing the command `php artisan adminlte:plugins` (the output of this command is similar to the one explained for the [adminlte:status command](#the-adminlte-status-command)).
 Note that after a plugin is installed locally, you still need to setup it on the configuration file in order to use it, refer to the [Plugins](/sections/configuration/plugins) section to checkout how to configure a plugin.
 Here are some examples that helps to explain the command options:

 - List the status of all the available plugins: